 skyBuilders also sent web servers with their "timeLines" information management software.
 DTV Group member David Pearson, executive director of Shawmut Education carried the computers and MiniDV video production gear to Jamaica.
 While there he met with the Ministers of Education and Technology and he trained dozens of Jamaicans.

 The Harvard Law School Berkman Center for Internet and Society subsequently held a day-long conference on economic development, with one hour devoted to Jamaica.

 Bob Doyle, David Pearson, and Jamaican filmmaker Barbara Blake-Hannah collaborated on a 25-minute film on Digital Music and Web Publishing in Jamaica describing the Harvard work in Jamaica.
-It is available on the web.
+It is available on YouTube.

 In 2003, DTV Group recorded the OSCOM and Bloggercon conferences at the Harvard Law School Berkman Center for Internet and Society and published them as web video.

 (Click for an expandable panoramic view of BloggerCon.
 Dave Winer is on the left.
 Dave put up the first Harvard faculty blogs.
 Chris Lydon is the soundman in the center and Bob Doyle is recording video in the front row...